hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionTwo.rst

 * In a do/while condition, the loop is always executed at least once.
 * A while condition can execute 0, 1, 2, or more times.
 * To be considered effective, algorithms need to accomplish tasks in a reasonable time.
+* A sequential search algorithm takes an array of data and parses it without any sort.
+* An algorithm is deemed correct only when it produces the correct result for *all* possible cases.

 *Notes are ongoing, pending completion*